The Evolution of Sharks: 400 Million Years of Survival

 When Did Sharks First Appear?

-The origins of sharks can be traced back to the Devonian Period, approximately 400 million years ago.
+The evolution of sharks can be traced back to the Devonian Period, approximately 400 million years ago.
 This era, often referred to as the “Age of Fishes,” marked a significant diversification of aquatic life.
 Sharks first emerged during this time, making them older than even the earliest dinosaurs.

 The shark fossil record provides critical evidence of their ancient roots.
 Fossilized scales, teeth, and skeletal fragments have helped scientists estimate when sharks first appeared.
 Their cartilaginous skeletons, however, make complete fossil specimens rare, which adds to the mystery and fascination surrounding their early history.